 GEMPAK 5.7.2 contains many updates to NMAP2 including improved map database selection, time interval and range selection, and the addition of a GUI for Advanced Objective Dvorak Technique.
 Additional changes include updates to several decoders, and algorithms for model precipitation accumulation time periods.

 Unidata enhancements to this release include the ability to display Level II nexrad data in the bzip2 compressed format, eliminating the need to uncompress the data when received by the LDM.

 Beginning with GEMPAK 5.7.1, NCEP will employ a new version numbering method based on quarterly releases as described in the GEMPAK 5.7.1 release notes.
 Unidata releases generally follow 1 to 3 months after receiving the NCEP release depending on the details of the release and UPC development of additional features.

 Iowa State is actively using GEMPAK radar mosaics with their mesonet products in GIS applications.
 To facilitate this process, I developed the GEMPAK program NEX2IMG to generate composite images which can be used with a file to provide GIS navigation information.
 Daryl Herzmann has put together a How-To document to help other sites set up their own radar mapservers.

 COMET case studies are compatible with the GEMPAK/NAWIPS environment, and are being made available via the CODIAC system.

-All the handouts/displays for the GEMPAK workshop are been made available through the GEMPAK web page tutorial.
+All the documentation for the GEMPAK workshop is made available through the GEMPAK tutorial.
 Included in the presentation are numerous sample exercises and output samples.
 This format of presentation allows workshop participants to be able to review or utilize any of the material at their home institution.
 The tutorial is updated as new features dictate.